Logo Futurismo

 Entanglement

-Recent studies using drone images was led to a search for scars in whale body and tail.
-It suggests that the number of whales that entanglement in fishing gear and nets effect is considerably higher than expected (Ramp et al., 2021).
-These entanglements can limit the whale’s mobility, feeding and reproduction.
-This can finally result in their death by fatigue, drowning or starving.
+Recent studies using drone images have led to a search for scars in the whale’s body and tail.
+It suggests that the number of whales that are entangled in fishing gear and nets is considerably higher than expected (Ramp et al., 2021).
+These entanglements can limit the whale’s mobility, feeding, and reproduction.
+This can finally result in their death by fatigue, drowning, or starvation.

 David Rodrigues | A fin whale taking a breath at the surface in the Atlantic Ocean